snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 # Demo game: Winter Starfall

-Winter Starfall is a game developed by PlayFab to make it easier to explore our different features.
+Winter Starfall is a game developed by PlayFab to showcase our different features and provide a way to explore how they are implemented in a live game.

-The game is built as a web app and uses APIs from the PlayFab SDK [link] to use PlayFab features, along with PlayFab’s Azure Functions integration.
+The game is available to play [here](link).
+If you already have a PlayFab developer account you can also access it through the developer portal on the Studios & Titles overview.

-To try it out, create a PlayFab account and find the game in the demo studio.
+![studios overview demo games]

-The game makes use of the following features:
+The game is built as a web app and uses APIs from the PlayFab SDK [link] along with PlayFab’s Azure Functions integration to implement custom functionality.
+It currently makes use of the following features:

 - Economy V2 (catalog, currency, bundles, stores)
 - Title data, player data, and other core PlayFab functions
 - Title news for communicating with players
 - CloudScript with Azure Functions

-## Demo features
+## Additional demo features

 Winter Starfall comes with some features that make it easier to see what is going on ‘under the hood’ with PlayFab.
 The game is available for anyone to play, but to get the full use of these features you’ll need to sign up for a [free developer account](link).